huggingface/huggingface.js/packages/tasks/src/tasks/image-feature-extraction/about.md

 ### Similarity

 Features extracted from models contain semantically meaningful information about the world.
 These features can be used to detect the similarity between two images.
-Assume there are two images, a photo of a stray cat in a street setting, and a photo of a cat at home.
+Assume there are two images: a photo of a stray cat in a street setting and a photo of a cat at home.
 These images both contain cats, and the features will contain the information that there's a cat in the image.
 Thus, comparing the features of a stray cat photo to the features of a domestic cat photo will result in higher similarity compared to any other image that doesn't contain any cats.

 ## Inference